Chapter 13 Bankruptcy

 If Frank converts his case to Chapter 7,

 he can discharge all of the remaining credit card debt.
 But had Frank filed Chapter 7 from the beginning, he could also have discharged the $12,000 that he already paid to the credit card companies under his Chapter 13 plan.
 If Frank decides to skip Chapter 7 and negotiate a repayment schedule for the remaining $38,000, he will at least have made a $12,000 dent in the original $50,000 debt by filing for Chapter 13.

 The moral of the story is that you should file for Chapter 7 in the first place if:

-For many people, the overriding reason to choose Chapter 7 is that they can do it themselves for little or no money (other than the filing fee), and they don’t feel that they can handle their own Chapter 13 case nor afford to pay $3,000 or more in attorney fees.
+For many people, the overriding reason to choose Chapter 7 is that they can do it themselves for little or no money (other than the filing fee), whereas they don’t feel comfortable handling their own Chapter 13 case and cannot afford to pay $3,000 or more in attorneys’ fees.

 Reasons to Choose Chapter 13

 Although Chapter 7 is easier and doesn’t require repayment, there are many good reasons why people who qualify for both types of bankruptcy choose Chapter 13 instead.
 Generally, Chapter 13 bankruptcy might make sense if you will have adequate, steady income to fund your plan for the appropriate period of time, and are in any of the following situations: